dbrennand/home-ops/docs/ansible/minecraft.md

 ### Staging the Modpack Server ZIP File

-To run ATM9 on the `minecraft02` server, the modpack server ZIP file must be staged on the server.
-The following steps outline how to stage the modpack server ZIP file:
+To run ATM9 on the `minecraft02` server, the modpack server ZIP file must be staged on the server prior to running the Ansible playbook.

-1. Download the modpack server ZIP file from the [CurseForge](https://www.curseforge.com/minecraft/modpacks/all-the-mods-9/files/5125809/additional-files) website.
+1. Download the modpack server ZIP file from [CurseForge](https://www.curseforge.com/minecraft/modpacks/all-the-mods-9/files/5125809/additional-files).

-2. SCP the modpack server ZIP file to the `minecraft02` server:
+2. SCP the modpack server ZIP file to `minecraft02`:

     ```bash
     ssh daniel@minecraft02.net.dbren.uk mkdir -pv ~/modpacks